Kubratis/Kubratis/README.md

 - 👋 Hi, I’m @Kubratis
-- 💼 I’m an Urban and Regional planner.
+- 💼 I’m an Urban and Regional Planner.
 - 👀 I’m interested in photography and charcoal drawing.
 - 🌱 I’m currently learning to make games with Unity.
 - 📫 How to reach me?
 You can reach me by email at;kubraatis4@gmail.com